Creamy Vegan Matcha Green Tea Latte

 Why is that important?
 Antioxidants are those naturally occurring chemical compounds that prevent aging and chronic diseases.

-One of matcha’s most powerful antioxidants is EGCg (epigallocatechin gallate), a catechins with potent cancer-fighting properties that counteracts the effects of free radicals from pollution, UV rays, radiation, and chemicals.
+One of matcha’s most powerful antioxidants is EGCg (epigallocatechin gallate), a catechins with potent cancer-fighting properties that counteract the effects of free radicals from pollution, UV rays, radiation, and chemicals.
+EGCg research has also shown that it can help boost your metabolism.

 Yes, it’s true that matcha powder is higher in caffeine (roughly three times as much caffeine as a cup of steeped tea, or the equivalent of a cup of coffee; source), but because of the elevated levels of L-Theanine, matcha may inhibit any possible side-effects from caffeine as the catechins bind to caffeine and slow its release (source), while helping memory and learning ability.